Moon's accrued orbital anomaly - one year

 differential wheel presentation look more delicate and appear to ‘float’ as

 A schematic showing the full assemblage for the Sun and Moon rise/set dial

 The proposed design for the Sun and Moon rise/set dial.
-The following
+This is a good

 information and thus complications can be read from this dial and thus add